ejyle/devaccelerate-dotnet/README.md

 ### Installation

-DevAccelerate is broken down into modules and each module can be installed through its own NuGet package.
+DevAccelerate is broken down into modules and each module has one ore more NuGet package.
 A DevAccelerate NuGet package automatically installs required dependencies.

 The following is the list of DevAccelerate NuGet packages:
 * [DevAccelerateCore](https://www.nuget.org/packages/DevAccelerateCore)